MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 In some models, graph traversal results in code gen where the input operands are computed after the point they are needed in.
 ReorderModel.py fixes the generated code for such models by reordering lines of code to ensure that inputs are available before being used.

 #### CPUGraphPartiioner.py
-For some models the ouputs of certain ops need to return CPU values.
+For some models the outputs of certain ops need to return CPU values.
 This is because those values may be used later in operators that are available only on the CPU.
 CPUGraphPartitioner.py walks through the generated code and annotates such ops that need to produce CPU values with cpu_ prefix.
 These ops will then used the polyfilled version of the op from CpuOps.js.

 Why do we have non cpu_ annotated software ops then ?
 These are either for decomposition or to handle this case where results of a shape operation are processed in a graph.
-It makes little sense to upload tiny tensors of a shape operation to the GPU and perform math on them.
-They are retained on CPU as long as possible.
+Results of a shape operation are retained on CPU as long as possible.

 ### Summary
 The way to use OnnxConverter is to first run OnnxConverter.py > ReorderModel.py > CPUGraphPartitioner.py.
 The resulting file can be referenced in your Html and graph loaded with loadModelGraph.